jherzstein/jordanherzstein.com/content/mysetup/_index.md

 ## Cell Phone {#cell-phone}

 I own an unlocked Pixel 7 running [GrapheneOS](https://grapheneos.org).
-Yes, I do enjoy the premium degoogled android experience on Google's very own hardware.
+The Pixel series of phones are probably the best to run either a default AOSP experience or custom ROMs to deliver the premium degoogled android experience, which is ironically on Google's very own hardware.
+The software experience is the best that I could ask for though the form factor and screen size are a little big for my liking.
 Regardless, the stuff that the GrapheneOS team are doing is very impressive, if you're interested in using it make sure you purchase a compatable pixel device that is **unlocked**.
+[I also removed the browser from my phone using adb](/posts/adb_vanadium/) so that it is less distracting, but if you wish to do the same proceed at your own risk.

 ## Software {#software}